-Ten patients enrolled in the pilot project have been hospitalized.
+Twelve patients enrolled in the pilot project have been hospitalized.
 One patient was hospitalized twice for TB meningitis, which had been diagnosed prior to enrollment in the program.
-In both instances, the TB clinic physician admitted the patient to the hospital for intravenous treatment based in part on information provided by the community paramedics who provided the patient's DOT treatments.
-The other nine patients were hospitalized one time for a reason other than their TB diagnosis; one hospitalization was for a scheduled surgical procedure.
+The other eleven patients were hospitalized one time for a reason other than their TB diagnosis; one hospitalization was for a scheduled surgical procedure.

 People with TB who received DOT from community paramedics were more likely to receive all doses of TB medication prescribed by the TB clinic physician than people who received DOT from the TB clinic's CHWs.
-Since the project was launched in June 2015, the community paramedics were unable to dispense only two (0.07%) DOT treatments prescribed by the TB clinic physician as Table 6 indicates.
-In contrast, the CHWs were unable to dispense 667 (6.8%) prescribed DOT treatments.
+Since the project was launched in June 2015, the community paramedics were unable to dispense only two (0.05%) DOT treatments prescribed by the TB clinic physician (Table 6).
+In contrast, the CHWs were unable to dispense 851 (7.0%) prescribed DOT treatments.
 This difference is due primarily to the availability of community paramedics on nights and weekends.
 Availability on weekends ensures that patients have DOT seven days per week if needed, and availability in evenings improves compliance among patients who travel outside of Ventura County for work during business hours.
-Taking all recommended doses of TB medications as prescribed increases the likelihood that a patient will be cured and will not spread TB to others due to lack of treatment.
+Taking all recommended doses of TB medications as prescribed increases the likelihood that a patient will be cured and will not spread TB to others.
 It also decreases the risk that the patient could develop a drug-resistant strain of TB that would be much harder to treat and to control in the community.